shinra-electric/RPCS3-Arm-Build-Script/README.md

 This script will compile an Arm64 build of the PlayStation 3 Emulator RPCS3 for modern M-Series Macs.

 > [!WARNING]
-> The script is provided for experimentation purposes only. <br>
+> This script is no longer necessary, as RPCS3 has introduced their own Arm builds. <br>
-> The LLVM recompiler does not yet have as good compatibility as the x64 build. <br>
-> For maximum compatibility, download the official x64 build [here](https://rpcs3.net/download) and run through Rosetta.
+> Official builds are available [here](https://rpcs3.net/download).

 ## Running the script